 It’s Planting Time!

 Now the fun begins.
 Whether you are planting seeds or starter plants, be sure to allow enough depth for the roots to grow.
-Lettuce grows well it a 6″ deep bed, but I wouldn’t plants beets in a bed that shallow.
+Lettuce grows well in a 6″ deep bed, but I wouldn’t plants beets in a bed that shallow.

 Now of course the exception to this is if the soil under your bed is nutrient-rich enough for those roots when they reach that area.

-When planting watermelon or squash that throw vines, you may only want to plant one or two seeds or plants so that you can harvest more easily later on.
+When planting watermelon or squash that throws vines, you may only want to plant one or two seeds or plants so that you can harvest more easily later on.
 And don’t be afraid to grow vertically.

-A raised bed of peas and beans may require string or some type of trellis, but will allow more plants to be in the same bed.
+A raised bed of peas and beans may require string or some type of trellis but will allow more plants to be in the same bed.

-Be creative and design your beds for smart use of space and ease of planting. be sure to include small fruit trees, berries and even sprouts.
+Be creative and design your beds for smart use of space and ease of planting. be sure to include small fruit trees, berries, and even sprouts.